Gaou Guinou

-Gaou Guinou was an African prince who has been claimed to be the grandfather of famed Haitian revolutionary Toussaint L’Ouverture.
+Gaou Guinou (1698–unknown) was an African prince of Allada in the Kingdom of Allada and the father of Toussaint Louverture, the leader of the Haitian Revolution.
 He may have been in the royal family of Allada as well as a member of the Fon people.
-He was reportedly captured and enslaved by his brother, Hussar, and his wife, Queen Aitta in 1724.
+In Abomey, Hussar allied with King Agaja of Dahomey.
+Agaja invaded and conquered Allada in 1724.
 According to the autobiography of L’Ouverture, Gaou Guinou was born around the year 1698 and lived to be over 105 years old.